deanshelton913/BananaFork/README.md

 BananaFork is a lightweight wrapper of the NodeJS cluster module.
 It's also tiny!!
 (18.6 kB)

-Just define 3 things:

-1. How many processes you want to fork.
-2. How to get your full list of work-items.
-3. What your workers do with each subset of items.

-The manager process will evenly distribute your workload amongst worker threads and run them until they either error or complete.

-Workloads can be of any type.

-If you expect long-running workloads, consider using `reportDurationInMs` in combination with the `messageProcessor` method to log periodically on how many items each worker has completed.
-See examples below for inspiration.

 ## Getting Started

 ```bash
 npm i banana-fork
 ```

 ### Bare-Bones Example